PerryCS-19-20/marked-Coherence/README.md

 ####Paragraphs:
 Paragraphs in the _marked_ file are separated by two newline characters.
 There must be blank line between paragraphs for them to be separated in the output file.
+Note:  You should not produce a "paragraph" from text that begins with a header, or lists.

 ####Headers:
 If a line begins with an asterisk (\*), the line is a header.
 Different numbers of asterisks alter the size of the heading, with